Does Toenail Fungus Smell? Warning Signs & What It Means for Your Health

 In some cases, the infection can also spread to surrounding skin, increasing the risk of athlete’s foot.

 Is Toenail Fungus Contagious?
-How It Spreads and How to Avoid It
+How It Spreads & How to Protect Yourself

 Can Cleaning or Trimming Remove the Smell?

-Basic care can help reduce odor temporarily, but it usually doesn’t fix the underlying problem.
+Basic foot care can reduce odor temporarily, but it rarely resolves the underlying infection.

 Helpful steps include: